 What Survivors Need to Know About the New Title IX

-Fifty two years ago in June, Title IX was signed into law.
+Fifty-two years ago in June, Title IX was signed into law.
 Many people are familiar with Title IX for the role it plays in providing equal athletics in schools, but there has been more recognition of Title IX’s role in protecting students from sexual harm.
 But what is Title IX exactly?
 And what updates do we need to know about?

 While Title IX itself is less than 40 words in total and does not explicitly reference sexual harassment or assault, over time the Department of Education has clarified how schools must address this type of violence against its students and staff, says Christina Zuba, CAASE’s managing attorney for educational advocacy.
 In addition to the text of the law itself, schools’ obligations and students’ rights under Title IX come from new rules and regulations, court cases, or guidance documents from the Department of Education.